The Challenge

 Anyone can take part, if you are younger than 18 years old you will need parental/guardian consent.
 Consult your doctor or physician before undertaking The Longest Day golf challenge.

-For the Clubs
+For the clubs

-How can Clubs get involved?
+How can clubs get involved?

-What does being a Host Club involve?
+What does being an Open Links Club involve?

-My Club is private or we can't afford to waive fees.
+My club is private or we can't afford to waive fees.
 How can we get involved?

-- Put up promotional posters and flyers in your Pro shop and around the Club
+• Put up promotional posters and flyers in your pro shop and around the club

-- Encourage your members to take on this incredible challenge
+• Encourage your members to take on this incredible challenge

 Are there any resources available to help my club promote the challenge?